Solar Protocol

 Solar Protocol is a web platform hosted across a network of solar-powered servers set up in different locations around the world.
 A solar-powered server is a computer that is powered by a solar panel and a small battery.
 Each server can only offer intermittent connectivity that is dependent on available sunshine, the length of day and local weather conditions.
 When connected as a network, the servers coordinate to serve a website from whichever of them is enjoying the most sunshine at the time.

 With servers located in different time zones, seasons and weather systems, the network directs internet traffic to wherever the sun is shining.
 When your browser makes a request to see this website, it is sent to whichever server in the network is generating the most energy.
-For example, right now you are seeing the version of this website that is hosted on IDM Roof server located in Downtown where it is 06:40 AM and the weather is n/a.
+For example, right now you are seeing the version of this website that is hosted on Rhizome server located in West Coast where it is 03:33 PM and the weather is n/a.

 The Solar Protocol network explores the sun’s interaction with Earth as a form of logic that shapes the daily behaviors, seasonal activities and the decision making of almost all life forms.
 Solar Protocol honors this natural logic, exploring it as a form of intelligence that is used to automate decisions in a digital network.